-During the escrow period, the per share purchase price for shares of our common stock will be \$10.00, plus applicable upfront selling commissions and dealer manager fees.
-After the close of the escrow period, shares will generally be sold at the prior month's NAV per share of the class of share being purchased, plus applicable upfront selling commissions and dealer manager fees.
-Although the price you pay for shares of our common stock will generally be based on the prior month's NAV per share of such stock for the month in which you make your purchase may be significantly different.
-We may offer shares at a price that we believe reflects the NAV per share of such stock more appropriately than the prior month's NAV per share (including by updating a previously disclosed offering price) or suspend our offering in cases where we believe there has been a material change (positive or negative) to our NAV per share since the end of the prior month.
+During the escrow period, the per share purchase price for shares of our common stock will be \$10.00, plus applicable selling commissions and dealer manager fees.
+After the close of the escrow period, shares will generally be sold at the prior month's NAV per share of the class of share being purchased, plus applicable selling commissions and dealer manager fees.
+Although the price you pay for shares of our common stock will generally be based on the prior month's NAV per share, the NAV per share of such stock for the month in which you make your purchase may be significantly different.
+We may offer shares at a price other than the prior month's NAV per share, including by updating a previously disclosed offering price, or suspend our offering in cases where we believe there has been a material change (positive or negative) to our NAV per share since the end of the prior month.
 Each class of shares may have a different NAV per share because stockholder servicing fees are charged differently with respect to each class.
 See "Net Asset Value Calculation and Valuation Guidelines" for more information about the calculation of NAV per share.